BasisResearch/chirho/README.rst

 -  **Causal structure discovery**: *What individual attributes influence risk of COVID-19 hospitalization?*

-To see how Causal Pyro supports causal reasoning, take a look at our `Tutorial <https://basisresearch.github.io/chirho/tutorial_i.html>`_.
+To see how ChiRho supports causal reasoning, take a look at our `Tutorial <https://basisresearch.github.io/chirho/tutorial_i.html>`_.

 Installation
 ------------